redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## Where can I find help with RDO?

-You can find documentation and get help through the forums, IRC, or mailing lists and from others in the RDO community.
+You can find documentation and get help through the [/forum forums], IRC, or mailing lists and from others in the RDO community.
+And don't hesitate to answer someone else's question if you know the answer.
+You can find all of the ways you can get involved in the RDO community at [ getting involved](get involved).

 ## Can I buy commercial support for RDO?